convexset/meteor-three-way/README.md

 `ThreeWay` is a Meteor package that provides three-way data-binding.
 In particular, database to view model to view.
 The objective of writing this package is to provide a powerful (e.g.: dynamic data-binding), flexible (e.g.: transformations of view model data for presentation, ancestor/descendant/sibling data-access) and Blaze-friendly tool for doing data-binding (i.e.: no tip-toeing around the package).

-Database to view model connectivity is provided by Meteor methods with signatures `function(id, value)`, with "interface transforms" for server-to-client and client-to-server.
+Database to view model connectivity is provided by Meteor methods (with signatures `function(id, value)`), with "interface transforms" for server-to-client and client-to-server.
 Actually, it is richer than that.
-One may configure fields for data-binding with wild cards and send the data back with meteor methods with signature `function(id, value, param1, param2, ...)`.
+One may configure fields for data-binding with wild cards and send the data back with meteor methods that take more arguments (e.g.: methods with signature `function(id, value, param1, param2, ...)`).
 The user is responsible for ensuring the right subscriptions are in place so `ThreeWay` can retrieve records from the local database cache.

 The data binding responds to changes in the DOM.
 So Blaze can be used to generate and change data bindings.